1904 Sasun uprising: Armed conflicts

 By March 20, 1904, the Turks had finished preparations for addressing the uprising, and armies had plundered a number of boundary villages (which, by order from Hrayr, did not resist).
 Local residents were imprisoned and tortured, but the Ottomans were unable to learn about the insurgents' plans.
-The Armenians plan of action was: Hrayr would defend Aliank and Shenik; Andranik, in Tapyk, would impede the Turks advance on Gelieguzan; Kevork Chavush would defend Ishkhanadzor, and Murad of Senastia, Akop Kotoian and Makar Spagantsi would defend Chaji Glukh.
+The Armenians plan of action was: Hrayr would defend Aliank and Shenik; Andranik, in Tapyk, would impede the Turks advance on Gelieguzan; Kevork Chavush would defend Ishkhanadzor, and Murad of Sebastia, Akop Kotoian and Makar Spagantsi would defend Chayi Glukh.

 On April 2 the Turks began an unsuccessful attack with mountain guns.
 On April 10, the Wāli of Bitlis arrived with troops and the Armenian bishops of Bitlis and Muş.
 On April 11, the second battle began.
 About 7,000 Turkish horsemen rode into the village of Shenik; the Armenians closed in on them at the rear, trapping the Turks between Armenian positions in front and on the right and snow-capped mountains at the left.
 After a four-hour fight the Turks abandoned their horses and weapons and retreated into the mountains, pursued by the Armenians.
 On April 12, Surb Arakelots monastery prior Arakel presented a decree from the Catholicos recommending that the Armenians surrender in exchange for amnesty.
 The Armenian leaders, requesting a delay in responding, evacuated and burned several villages in Gelieguzan overnight.
 At dawn on April 13, the Turks began a new approach.